 |Positions||Position after Promotion|

 |Project Manager||Project Head|

 |PF (Project Fellow)||SPF (Senior Project Fellow)|

-Candidates will find below the accurate number of registered and appeared aspirants for UGC NET 2018 and 2019 exam:
+Candidates will find below the accurate number of registered and appeared aspirants for UGC NET 2018 to 2020 exams:

 UGC NET – FAQs

 In which format are the questions asked in the UGC NET 2021-22 exam?